jszlatki/SeedAndKey/README.md

-# SeedAndKey
+# SeedAndKey - simple
 Creation of Vector SeedAndKey DLL using VS Code and compiling with g++ in MSYS2.
+The branch simple does not have any special includes.

 ## Licenses
 The code is based on the sample Vector Seed and Key dll files (GenerateKeyExImpl.cpp and KeyGenAlgoInterfaceEx.h) They were created at 2003-07-17 by Vector Informatik GmbH.

 ## Generic information
-The aim of the my project to figure out how to create a DLL using free tools: IDE, compilers.
-Why it was needed:
+The aim of the my project to figure out how to create this DLL using free tools: IDE, compilers, cofiguration management tool
-- I was only interesting, if it is possible,
-- I wanted to learn more about VSCode,
-- I wanted to learn github //pls don't ban me

 ## Changes
 - Both the source files should have been slightly changed to get the project compiled: warning and error free.